Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 02.21.35 UTC
+- WIB: Jumat, 26 September 2025 03.29.10 UTC
-- WITA: Jumat, 26 September 2025 03.21.35 UTC
+- WITA: Jumat, 26 September 2025 04.29.10 UTC
-- WIT: Jumat, 26 September 2025 04.21.35 UTC
+- WIT: Jumat, 26 September 2025 05.29.10 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: attitude
+Kategori: technology